-A World Championship build Mads Pedersen with his custom Madone
+A World Championship build Mads Pedersen's custom Madone

 On a wet and windy Sunday in September, everything went right for Trek-Segafredo’s Mads Pedersen.
 From the start of the 2019 UCI Road World Championships in Yorkshire, the weather had kept the peloton on edge.

-It was a three-man battle in the uphill finish between Mads, Matteo Trentin (Italy)and Stefan Küng (Switzerland).
+It was a three-man battle in the uphill finish among Mads, Matteo Trentin (Italy), and Stefan Küng (Switzerland).
 All three were strong, all three were patient.
 But when Trentin pounced first, Mads reacted immediately—a move that would turn out to be a defining one in the young Danish rider’s career.

 Mads crossed the line with his fist raised high in triumph.